martintasker/cognito-auth/README.md

 ### Done

-* registration using name and email address, confirmation with code, login, logout, de-registration, session pick-up from local storage
+* registration using name and email address, confirmation with code (optionally re-sendable), de-registration
-* re-send confirmation code (during registration)
+* login, session pick-up from local storage on browser refresh, logout
 * send forgotten-password code and reset password (after registered)
 * setup script and demo app needed for the above
 * bower-installable `CognitoAuth` service